usnistgov/STP2OWL/README.md

 ## Build the STEP to OWL Translator
 - Unzip the "stepcode.zip" and locate the folder to where the VS solution file (STP2OWL.sln) is located.
 - Create a "bin" folder and build the stepcode in that folder using CMake (See [here](https://github.com/stepcode/stepcode/blob/master/INSTALL) for more details).
+- Build all the projects in "stepcode\bin\SC.sln".
 - Unzip the "schemas.zip" to "stepcode\bin\schemas" and overwrite the same files.
-- Build all the projects in "stepcode\bin\SC.sln".
+- Rebuild all the projects in "stepcode\bin\SC.sln".
 - Build "STP2OWL.sln".

 ## Usage